-Here are four topics that you will want to consider when designing and implementing a data backup system.
+Here are four topics that you will want to keep in mind while you are looking for, designing, and improving your backups.

 Know What Data You’re Backing Up